 Market leaders Enterprises create internal content to unify disparate teams or offices around business goals, enhance collaboration, promote greater morale, and achieve variety of other business goals.

 No matter what your goal, a documented strategy ensures that you have a clear sense of those goals and makes certain they're specific, measurable, attainable, achievable, and time-bound, or SMART.
-This ensures that all the subsequent stages of the content marketing process are aligned in lockstep in the right direction and helps you identify identify the metrics best suited to measuring performance.

 Create Actionable Buyer Personas